piku235/JungiThemeBundle/Resources/doc/theme-matcher.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Matcher/Filter/DeviceThemeFilter.php)

-This filter is mandatory for working adaptive themes (AWD) properly.
+The filter is mandatory for working adaptive themes (AWD) properly.
 The filter will only work for themes which has the **MobileDevices** tag or the **DesktopDevices** tag.
-If such a theme will not meet the requirements of the theme filter, the theme will be removed from collection and thereby, the collection of themes will be reduced.
+If such a theme will not meet the requirements of the filter, the theme will be removed from the collection and thereby, the collection of themes will be reduced.

 Configuration
 -------------